Oops19/TS4-LiveXML/README.md

 This mod has been tested with  1.86.157 (2022-03-31) and S4CL v1.76 (2022-02-14).
 It is expected to work with many older and upcoming releases of TS4 and S4CL.

+## Mod collision
+This mod uses the cheat command 'inspect' and collides with similar mods like 'inspector.py' by scumbumbo.

 ## Merging
 Most people do not merge script mods.
 This mod may be merged with a ZIP program with other mods.
 The file name may be renamed, it is not used to reference anything.